ethereum-node/merchantApi/README.md

 **The Merchant's Payment UI should always ask the customer to pay the exact amount showing in the page.**

-**status** can have the following value:
+**paymentStatus** can have the following value:
-- **0**: Initial status, no payment (or invalid payments received);
+- **0**: Initial status, no payment (or invalid payments);
 - **1**: A valid payment is received, status: unconfirmed;
 - **2**: A valid payment is received, status: confirmed;
 - **9**: The payment transaction is canceled or failed;

-> Note: The merchant should handle status 9 in a proper manner.
-Status 9 can happen even after a transaction is confirmed (in case of blockchain rollback).
+> Note: The merchant should handle paymentStatus 9 in a proper manner. paymentStatus 9 can happen even after a transaction is confirmed (in case of blockchain rollback, even though it is very rare).

 If something is wrong for processing, or the merchant passed the wrong parameters, the Api returns corresponding error code: